TheRealGabHas/SkyblockStats/README.md

 - [ ] Add icon for every field
 - [x] Add and complete a page about user data, credits, legals...

-## Bug reporting guide

-To report a bug, one must open an issue and fill in the following information :

-- Reported behavior : What is the website actually doing
-- Expected behavior : What the website should be doing
-- Step to reproduce the bug
-- Other information (only if relevant)